Glorfindel83/SE-Userscripts/AutoReviewComments.md

 ###[A] No explanation
 Please explain why your answer is correct; answers without explanation don't teach the patterns of English well and [may be deleted](https://ell.meta.stackexchange.com/q/3294/18673).

-# Apple, Chess, ELL

-###[A] Not a discussion forum
-This does not provide an answer to the question and is therefore deleted; please take a moment to read the [tour] – we're a Q&A site and not a discussion forum.

 # Puzzling